levsero/test_embed/README.md

 ## NPM tasks

-Run each task like this: ```npm run taskname```
+Run each task like this: ```npm run <taskname>```

-* **build:debug** - Generates snippet, framework and example files in development mode.
-This means the final source and assets are not optimised and sourcemaps are generated for debugging.
 * **build** - Generates snippet and framework in production mode.
 This means the final source and assets are optimised and no sourcemaps are generated.
-* **watch** - Runs build:debug and launches a local server that automatically rebuilds the source and refreshes the browser on any changes.
-Navigate to http://localhost:1337/example/
+* **watch** - Runs webpack-dashboard and launches a local server that automatically rebuilds the source and refreshes the browser on any changes.
+Navigate to http://localhost:1337/webpack-dev-server
 * **test** - Runs all the jasmine unit tests.
 * **lint** - Runs eslint on the *src* and *test* directories.